Dated December 2025

 • IP addresses.

-This information is obtained using google analytics.
+This information is obtained using Google Analytics.
 Our website does not use cookies or collect personal information or data.

 Security of your Personal Information

 We protect your personal information from unauthorised access, misuse, and disclosure.
-With regard to personal information security, our focus is to ensure we are taking reasonable steps to protect personal information from misuse, interference, and loss, as well as unauthorised access, modification, or disclosure.
+With regard to personal information security, our focus is to ensure we take reasonable steps to protect personal information from misuse, interference, and loss, as well as unauthorised access, modification, or disclosure.
+Our security safeguards include taking reasonable steps to destroy or de-identify personal information it holds where:

-1. we no longer need the personal information for any purpose for which the information may be used or disclosed by us; and
+a) we no longer need the personal information for any purpose for which the information may be used or disclosed by us; and

-2. the information is not contained in a Commonwealth record; and
+b) the information is not contained in a Commonwealth record; and

-3. we not required to retain that information under an Australian law, or a Court/Tribunal Order.
+c) we not required to retain that information under an Australian law, or a Court/Tribunal Order.

 System security

-When you transact with us, we encrypt data sent from your computer to our systems.
+When you transact with us, we encrypt data sent from your computer to our systems and payment providers.
 Where appropriate, we have firewalls, password protection, intrusion detection systems and virus scanning tools to protect against unauthorised persons and viruses accessing our systems.
+When personal information is transmitted to other websites, it is protected by encryption, using industry standard security measures to safeguard and protect your information.
+We also limit access by requiring the use of passwords and access control.
+We do not store credit card numbers in our systems

 Destroying data when no longer required